 Transact UM-Capture UM-Send Validate

-Figure 1 depicts two interoperating M-Instances with the main elements standardised by MMM-TEC.
+Figure 1 depicts two interoperating M-Instances with the main elements standardised by the MMM-TEC standard.

 Figure 1 – Main elements of an M-Instance

-The main feature of an M-Instance is to be populated by Processes that (links are to the specification of the term):
+The main feature of an M-Instance is to be populated by Processes with the following attributes.
+(Links lead to specifications of the linked terms.)

 1. Requests the opening of an Account of a certain class.

-2. May be requested to provide their Personal Profile and perform a Transaction.
+2. May be requested to provide a Personal Profile and perform a Transaction.

-3. Obtains set of Rights that their Processes may exercise.
+3. Obtains a set of Rights that Processes may exercise.

-2. Operate with various degrees of autonomy and interactivity under the responsibility of the M-Instance Manager, Third-Party Service Providers, or humans who reside in the Universe, i.e., the real world.
+2. Can operate with various degrees of autonomy and interactivity under the responsibility of the M-Instance Manager, of Third-Party Service Providers, or of humans who reside in the Universe, i.e., the real world.

-3. Perform Actions on Items and/or Processes if permitted by the Rule of the M-Instance where the name of an Action may begin with:
+3. Can perform Actions on Items and/or Processes if permitted by the Rules of the M-Instance, where the name of an Action may begin with:

-1. MM: to indicate Actions performed inside the M-Instance, e.g., MM-Animate using a stream or a command to animate a 3D Model Object with a Spatial Attitude (defined as PositionOrientation, and their velocities and accelerations).
+1. MM: to indicate Actions performed inside the M-Instance, e.g., MM-Animate using a stream or a command to animate a 3D Model Object with a Spatial Attitude (defined in terms of PositionOrientation, and their velocities and accelerations).

 1. Deontic verbs are May, May Not, and Must corresponding to Permission, Prohibition, or Obligation.

-2. Process on which the Action is performed.
+2. The Process on which the Action is performed.

 3. Items – i.e., Data Type instances Identified in the M-Instance.

-4. Event – i.e., a Process Action or a logic combination thereof and Time whose performance triggers the execution of a Process Action.
+4. Event – i.e., a Process Action or its logic combination, e.g., to indicate that two Process Actions or at least one, and a Time at which the execution of a Process Action will take place.

 5. May hold Rights on Items or Processes, i.e., may perform the set of Process Actions that are listed as Rights.
 The notion of Rights may also be applied to an Item to signal which Processes may perform which Processes Actions on it.
-Rights have Levels indicating that a specific set of Rights is:
+Rights have Levels, indicating that a specific set of Rights may be:

 1. Internal, e.g., assigned by the M-Instance at Registration time according to the M-Instance Rules and Account type.

-2. Acquired, e.g., obtained by initiative of the Process.
+2. Acquired, e.g., obtained through the Process’s own initiative.

-3. Granted to the Process or Item by a Process.
+3. Granted to the Process or Item by another Process.

-7. May respond, if requested, with Complements (Nil/At/From/To/With) – Item or ProcessID – PA Status, where:
+7. May respond, if requested, with Complements (Nil/At/From/To/With); Item or ProcessID; and PA Status, where:

-1. The first part conveys the result of the executed Process Action Request, and
+1. The first two elements convey the result of the executed Process Action Request, and

 2. PA Status reflects success or failure in executing the Process Action Request.

-8. May expose its capabilities (Capabilities) that may also be used to expose the capabilities of an M-Instance.
+8. May expose its capabilities (Capabilities).
+These may also be used to declare the capabilities of an M-Instance.

 9. May be characterised as: